Tim (film): Release

-Tim was released in Sydney on 21 September 1979; with the premiere on 13 July 1979 at GUO's Russell Cinemas, Melbourne.
+Tim had its premiere on 13 July 1979 at GUO's Russell Cinemas, Melbourne and was released in Sydney on 21 September 1979.

 In an interview with the Sun-Herald on 20 September 1979, Pate said that the film had run for 12 weeks in Sydney.

 On 1 April 1979, the Australian Classification Board announced that the film would receive a PG certificate rating.
 The film was originally released in the U.S. on 17 September 1981.